DANS-KNAW/easy-split-multi-deposit/multi-deposit-instructions.md

   be set to `continuous`.
 This value is only allowed if `SF_DOMAIN`, `SF_USER` and `SF_COLLECTION` are provided as well.
 * The columns `AV_FILE`, `AV_FILE_TITLE`, `AV_SUBTITLES` and `AV_SUBTITLES_LANGUAGE` are used to
   provide extra metadata specific to audio/video files.
-For a path to a A/V file in `AV_FILE`, the user can specify at most one title in `AV_FILE_TITLE` and one or more combinations of subtitles and the corresponding language tag in `AV_SUBTITLES` and `AV_SUBTITLES_LANGUAGE` respectively.
+For a path to a A/V file in `AV_FILE_PATH`, the user can specify at most one title in `AV_FILE_TITLE` and one or more combinations of subtitles and the corresponding language tag in `AV_SUBTITLES` and `AV_SUBTITLES_LANGUAGE` respectively.
   Note that the latter has to be formatted as an [ISO 639-1](https://www.loc.gov/standards/iso639-2/php/code_list.php).